Quick Summary

 10 | Great Bear Rainforest | Canada | Approximately 6.4 million |

-Truly, the Amazon is the biggest forest in the world, and one of the most biodiverse places on the planet.
+The Amazon forest isn’t just massive—it’s one of the most biodiverse places on Earth!

-As the biggest forest in world, the Amazon is teeming with an astounding array of plant and animal life.
-In fact, scientists estimate that around 10% of the world’s known species can be found in the Amazon.
+As the biggest forest in the world, the Amazon is teeming with an astounding array of plant and animal life.
+Scientists estimate that around 10% of the world’s known species can be found in the Amazon forest.

 Some key facts about the biodiversity of the Amazon Rainforest: